legal-i/agent-example/README.md

 6. In case you need monitoring or proxy support, you can start the corresponding services
 	1. Monitoring: `docker-compose up prometheus grafana`
 		1. Open Grafana at http://localhost:3000/ (admin/admin)
-		2. Add Prometheus datasource pointing to http://prometheus:9090/
+		2. Add Prometheus data source pointing to http://prometheus:9090/
 		3. Currently, there is no default dashboard defined.
-	2. Http Proxy: `docker-compose up squid`
+	2. HTTP Proxy: `docker-compose up squid`
 		1. Adapt `agent.env` to use the proxy

 ### Monitoring